-All Association employees, with the exception of the Chief Executive Officer are eligible for incentives under the plan.
-Participation is not allowed for employees terminating employment prior to the payment of the incentive except for retirement, disability or death which may be paid at the discretion of the CEO or persons having unsatisfactory performance evaluations.
+All Association employees, including the Chief Executive Officer are eligible for incentives under the plan.
+Participation is not allowed for employees having unsatisfactory performance evaluations or employees terminating employment prior to the payment of the incentive except for retirement, disability, job elimination or death which may be paid at the discretion of the CEO.
 New employees receive a pro rata share and must be employed for a minimum of three months to participate in the current year's plan.
-The incentive earned is based on percentage of salary earned during the year and is calculated based on a matrix of four performance factors and four performance tiers up to a maximum percentage cap.
-Allowable incentives ranged up to 25 percent of salary paid for senior managers and up to 15 percent of salary paid for other employees depending upon their position.
+The total incentive award earned is based on the sum of Association and individual performance, calculated as a percentage of salary earned during the year, up to the individual's maximum percentage award eligibility.
+The award is calculated based on the Association's year-end performance scorecard which measures four performance factors and three performance tiers up to a maximum percentage cap.
+Allowable incentives ranged up to 35 percent of salary paid for executive leaders and crop insurance employees and up to 30 percent of salary paid for other employees depending upon their position.
+For loan officers, an additional incentive award opportunity is available to those who achieve in excess of a minimum % of their goal.